 Types of treatment — There are four main types of treatment:

-- Newer Drugs — Drugs such as thalidomide (Thalomid), lenalidomide (Revlimid), bortezomib (Velcade), carfilzomib (Kyprolis), and pomalidomide (Pomalyst) have emerged as important options for treatment of myeloma, both in newly diagnosed patients and in patients with advanced disease who have failed chemotherapy or transplantation.
+●Newer drugs — Drugs such as thalidomide (brand name: Thalomid), lenalidomide (brand name: Revlimid), bortezomib (brand name: Velcade), carfilzomib (brand name: Kyprolis), and pomalidomide (brand name: Pomalyst) have emerged as important options for treatment of myeloma, both in newly diagnosed patients and in patients with advanced disease who have failed chemotherapy or transplantation.
 In most cases, these agents are used in combination with dexamethasone, with each other, or with standard chemotherapy agents.

 When to start treatment? — Multiple myeloma can remain stable for prolonged periods of time.
 Individuals with early myeloma who have no symptoms (often called smoldering myeloma) may be advised to wait months to years before considering chemotherapy.

 Individuals with a related condition, called monoclonal gammopathy of undetermined significance (MGUS), do not require treatment, although long-term follow-up is needed; a small percentage of patients with MGUS will eventually develop full-blown myeloma.

 However, once symptoms develop, treatment with one or more of the options discussed above is recommended for almost all patients.